AI could bring “nightmare scenarios,” warns Amnesty International

 For Amnesty International, one concern is that potentially deadly AI systems will operate on the battlefield with limited human supervision.

 “Compliance with the laws of war requires human judgement–the ability to analyze the intentions behind actions and make complex decisions about the proportionality or necessity of an attack,” Rahim writes.
 “Machines and algorithms cannot recreate these human skills, and nor can they negotiate, produce empathy, or respond to unpredictable situations.
-In light of these risks, Amnesty International and its partners in the Campaign to Stop Killer Robots are calling for a total ban on the development, deployment and use of fully autonomous weapon systems.”
+In light of these risks, Amnesty International and its partners in the Campaign to Stop Killer Robots are calling for a total ban on the development, deployment, and use of fully autonomous weapon systems.”

 Advocates have previously said lethal autonomous weapons should be subject to bans similar to ones used to restrict chemical weapons and landmines internationally.